 In summary, for three of our five land use conflict situations, majorities of the weighted national sample supported the given regulatory approaches to dealing with the conflicts.
 Respondents favoring regulation comprised majorities in all six regions regarding the zoning and manure-disposal conflicts and in four of the six regions regarding the logging scenario (Table 28).
 Even among the groups who may feel greater vulnerability to the effects of regulations - including current farm operators, owners with livestock on their land, respondents with relatively large revenues from farming, owners whose land had logging operations, and those with land subject to zoning - more than 50 percent of them supported regulations for those three scenarios.
-In the weighted national sample, majorities of all five of these groups accepted: (1) zoning to limit nonfarm residences near farming operations; (2) requiring adequate manure disposal practices to prevent contamination of drinking water; and (3) requiring soil conservation practices to avoid pollution of recreational water by logging operations.46 The respondents who reported losing market value in the past
+In the weighted national sample, majorities of all five of these groups accepted: (1) zoning to limit nonfarm residences near farming operations; (2) requiring adequate manure disposal practices to prevent contamination of drinking water; and (3) requiring soil conservation practices to avoid pollution of recreational water by logging operations.
+The respondents who reported losing market value in the pastbecause of regulations tended to be less supportive of regulation for these three situations; but even among the respondents reporting property devaluations, majorities were in favor except for the small group reporting losses due to endangered species regulations.
+In other words, these three regulatory scenarios were broadly acceptable.